dev-sushi/docs/docs/getting-started.md

 [index]
 function_pattern = ^[^\n()]+\s+(?!if|for)\b\w+\s*\([^()]*\)\s*$
 ```
-This configuration file defines the language, library path, compilation command, import syntax, temporary file settings, and function pattern for your foreign language code.
+This configuration file defines the language, library path, compilation command, import syntax, temporary file settings, safe mode, and function pattern for your foreign language code.

 `[main]`: This section specifies the language of your source code (lang) and the path to the header file containing your foreign language functions (lib_path).